Multi-Task Learning for High-Dimensional Regression with Many Weak Instruments: Monte Carlo Studies

 \subsection{Monte Carlo results}

-Tables \ref{tab:sim1} and \ref{tab:sim2} summarize the Monte Carlo results for the first scenario with $p=3$ covariates based on $1000$ replications with $n=500$ and 1000, respectively.
+Tables \ref{tab:sim1} and \ref{tab:sim2} summarize the Monte Carlo results for the first scenario with $p=100$ covariates and $s = 5$ based on $1000$ replications with $n=500$ and 1000, respectively.
+Tables \ref{tab:sim3} and \ref{tab:sim4} summarize the Monte Carlo results for the second scenario with $p=100$ covariates and $s = 10$ based on $1000$ replications with $n=500$ and 1000, respectively.
 The bias of two-step oracle-GMM increases with the number of IVs and a decreasing concentration parameter value, which agrees with the Monte Carlo results in \cite{Newey:2009aa}.
 Our Monte Carlo studies indicate similar results for the bias of TSLS and two-step debiased-GMM in the presence of first-step estimation of the regression functions.
 Although debiased-CUE is substantially more dispersed, it yields noticeably smaller absolute biases and better coverage than TSLS and debiased-GMM.
 In particular, debiased-CUE shows negligible bias and nominal coverage when $n=1000$.
-Qualitatively similar conclusions can be drawn from the Monte Carlo results for the setting with relatively high dimensional covariates, as summarized in Tables \ref{tab:sim3} and \ref{tab:sim4}.
+To further compare the empirical performance of multi-task debiased-CUE and single-task debiased-CUE, we observe that both methods yield similar results under low sparsity conditions ($s=5$), while multi-task debiased-CUE outperforms the single-task debiased-CUE when sparsity increases ($s=10$), which is consistent with theoretical expectations.
+The multi-task debiased-CUE shows greater robustness to the sparsity level than the single-task counterpart.